 Meet the Expert

-Bethel Ann Clark is a seasoned wedding photographer based in Pennsylvania.
-She has photographed weddings everywhere from Italy to India.
+- Bethel Ann Clark is a seasoned wedding photographer based in Pennsylvania.
+She has photographed weddings around the world.

 How to Find a Destination Wedding Photographer